 Almonty's policy is to maintain exposure to commodity price movements at its mining operations.
 The Company sells WO3 concentrate that is denominated in US\$ per MTU.
 Every +/- US\$10.00 movement in the average price of 1 MTU of European APT as quoted on the MB exchange impacts the Company's revenue by +/- US\$8.00 per MTU of WO3.
 The price of tungsten varies considerably and is based on factors outside the control of the Company.
-Should the market price of tungsten concentrate fall below the Company's cash operating costs, currently running at US\$159 per MTU, Almonty would cease to generate positive cash flow from operations.
+Should the market price of tungsten concentrate fall below the Company's cash operating costs, currently running at US\$145 per MTU, Almonty would cease to generate positive cash flow from operations.

 In addition, tungsten is quoted on the market in United States dollars and the fluctuation of the United States dollar to the Canadian dollar and the European Euro will have an impact on the future earnings of Almonty.
 The majority of Almonty's activities take place outside of Canada.
 Therefore the Company is subject to the risk of fluctuation in the foreign exchange rate of the Canadian dollar vis-a-vis the other foreign currencies.
-During the three months ended December 31, 2012 the value of the Euro relative to the Canadian dollar increased from $\{0.00\}$ = CAD\$1.2646 as at September 30, 2012 to $\{0.00\}$ = CAD\$1.3118 as at December 31, 2012, resulting in the Company recording a cumulative translation adjustment gain of \$823 for the three months ended September 30, 2012 (as compared to a loss of (\$560) for the three months ended September 30, 2012).
+During the three months ended March 31, 2013 the value of the Euro relative to the Canadian dollar decreased from $\{0.00 = 0.00 =$